What others say

 Description

 This complete unit has everything you need to teach informational text structures in third, fourth, of fifth grade.
-It includes a PowerPoint presentation, 45 nonfiction paragraphs to analyze in worksheet and sorting formats, organizers, lesson plans, posters, and assessment.
+It includes a slideshow with note-taking sheet, 4 differentiated worksheets, a sorting activity, organizers, lesson plans, posters, and assessment.

-Open the previews to take a closer look.
+Open the previews to take a closer look at resources that support this complete learning cycle:

-- Colorful, interactive graphic organizers illustrate description (parts of a whole), sequence (chronological order), compare-contrast (similarities and differences), cause-effect, and problem-solution.
+- Colorful, interactive graphic organizers illustrate description, sequence (chronology), compare-contrast, cause-effect, and problem-solution text structures.

-- For each, the teacher and students explore an example paragraph, its format, and transitions that signal the structure.
+- For each, the teacher and students explore an example paragraph, its format, and keywords that signal the structure.

 - Along the top, they lay out cards for description, sequence, compare-contrast, cause-effect, and problem-solution.